N26: Security

 Customers can lock and unlock their MasterCard through the mobile app without having to contact N26 support.
 They can also enable and disable it for usage abroad or online usage and modify the daily limits for cash withdrawals and card payments.
-Funds held in N26 accounts are also covered by all the requisite statutory requirements of a licensed bank, and are protected up to 100,000€ under the German Deposit Protection scheme.
+Funds held in N26 accounts are also covered by all the requisite statutory requirements of a licensed bank, and are protected up to €100,000 under the German Deposit Protection scheme.

 Mobile transfers

 The N26 app can scan the users' contacts in their smartphones and identify other N26 account holders.
 Using a service called Moneybeam an N26 customer can send funds to these contacts without having to fill in their IBAN.
 Moneybeam transfers are executed instantaneously at no cost.

 Controversies

+Account closures

+In October 2022, it was reported that over 100 customers of N26 had their bank accounts closed unexpectedly without any prior notice from the company.
+Business Insider reported that several customers affected included Ukrainian refugees who fled to Western Europe due to the Russian war in Ukraine, one of whom claimed that she had lost access to €15,000 and that N26 demanded proof of her identity as a condition of returning her funds.
+While many more customers continued to discover that their accounts had been unexpectedly frozen, N26 stated on their corporate blog that account closures, which the company refers to as "blocks", are made in order to prevent crimes from customers who pose a high-risk to the company.